Graphical Representation and Hierarchical Decomposition Mechanism for Vertex-Cover Solution Space: Experiments and Results

 \section{Experiments and Results}

 In this section, a series of experiments will be conducted on random graphs.
-The switching strategies mentioned above will be implemented and compared.
+The switching strategies and vertex-cover estimating methods mentioned above will be implemented and compared.
 The KE-layer number and vertex-cover number of these graphs will be discussed.

-\subsection{KE-layer Number}
+\subsection{KE-Layer Number}

-The KE-layer numbers of ER graphs with different average degree values are calculated and discussed.
+The KE-layer numbers of ER random graphs with different average degrees are calculated and discussed in this subsection.
 Each graph contains $1,000$ nodes and for each average degree value, 100 graphs are generated and calculated.
 The average KE-layer numbers at each average degree are presented in Figure \ref{KE_layer}.
-As we could see, although different strategies perform different efficiency, there is a clear transition from 1-layer KE-graphs phase to 2-layer KE-graphs phase.
+As we could see, although different strategies perform different efficiency, there is a clear transition from 1-layer KE-graph phase to 2-layer KE-graph phase.
 The transition point is in the degree interval $(2,3)$.
 When average degree is higher than 12, the KE-layer number of almost all the graphs reaches 3.
-By the results in Figure \ref{KE_layer}, Algorithms 1 and 2 with the edge number energy have the best performance and they will be analyzed in the following.
+By the results in Figure \ref{KE_layer}, \textbf{Strategy} \textbf{1} and \textbf{2} with the edge energy have good performance and they will be analyzed in the following.